Menshutkin reaction

-The reaction is the method of choice for the preparation quaternary ammonium salts.
+The reaction is the method of choice for the preparation of quaternary ammonium salts.
 Some phase transfer catalysts (PTC) can be prepared according to the Menshutkin reaction, for instance the synthesis of triethyl benzyl ammonium chloride (TEBA) from triethylamine and benzyl chloride:

 Scope

 Reactions are typically conducted in polar solvents such as alcohols.
 Alkyl iodides are superior alkylating agents relative to the bromides, which in turn are superior to chlorides.
 As is typical for an SN2 process, benzylic, allylic, and α-carbonylated alkyl halides are excellent reactants.
 Even though alkyl chlorides are poor alkylating agents (gem-dichlorides especially so), amines should not be handled in chlorinated solvents such as dichloromethane and dichloroethane, especially at high temperatures, due to the possibility of a Menshutkin reaction.
 (Sometimes, kinetically facile reactions like acylations are sometimes conducted in chlorinated solvents nonetheless.)
 Highly nucleophilic tertiary amines like DABCO will react with dichloromethane at room temperature overnight and at reflux (39-40 °C) over several hours to give the quaternized product (see the article on Selectfluor).
 Due to steric hindrance and unfavorable electronic properties, chloroform reacts very slowly with tertiary amines over a period of several weeks to months.
 Even pyridines, which are considerably less nucleophilic than typical tertiary amines, react with dichloromethane at room temperature over a period of several days to weeks to give bis(pyridinium)methane salts.